How To Calculate Your Ovuation Day

 First things first, making the sperm and the egg available.
 The sperm enters your body through sexual intercourse, and the egg is released once a month from one of your ovaries, in a process known as ovulation, into the fallopian tube where it can fuse with the sperm, in a process called fertilization.

-So, the basic idea behind a successful fertilization is timing intercourse and ovulation as perfectly as you can because there’s no way to control fertilization itself.
+So, the basic idea behind a successful fertilization is timing intercourse and ovulation as perfectly as you can because there’s no way to ensure fertilization itself.

 There’s a caveat even in that.
 It’s not easy to find out when the ovulation is actually taking place.
 And unlike the sperm that can stay alive in your body for a maximum of 5 days, your unfertilized egg has a lifespan of 12 to 24 hours.

 So your number of fertile days is limited to 6 days a month: 5 days leading up to your ovulation and the day after.
 This is known as the fertile window.
-But not all days are equally fertile.
-Fertilization, however, can happen only within a maximum of 24 hours after ovulation.
+But not all days in this window are equally fertile, and fertilization can take place only within a maximum of 24 hours after ovulation.

 To know your fertile window and time your intercourse to it, you need to calculate your ovulation day.
 There are ovulation calculators aplenty on the Internet to help you nail the day, right?
 Sadly, no.